MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-of-machines-that-had-lke-caused-by-crash-in-graphics-driver-binary-expanded.md

 ms.localizationpriority: medium
 ---

-# Percent of machines that had an LKE caused by a crash in the graphics driver binary
+# Number of machines that had an LKE caused by a crash in the graphics driver binary

 ## Description